begh-azka/google-cloud-learning/9_VPC/3_Interconnect/README.md

 3. Partner Interconnect or Peering

 ## Cloud VPN
 - It securely connects your peer network to your Virtual Private Cloud (VPC) network through an **IPsec VPN Tunnel**.
+Upto 3Gbps.
 - Traffic through **Internet** (public) but it is encrypted using **Internet Key Exchange Protocol**.
 Latency issue as internet is involved.
 - Traffic travelling between two networks is encrypted by one VPN Gateway and then decrypted by the other VPN Gateway.
 - This protects your data as it travels over the internet.
 You can also connect two instances of cloud VPN to each other.